corentin-prigent/mmg-manual/source/tutorials/tutorials_mmg3d_solution.rst

 Mesh adaptation to a solution
 #############################

-We want to adapt a M6 wing mesh (named aileM6.mesh) to an isotropic size map given in the aileM6-met.sol file (see figure 1 for the mesh and the metric representation).
+The objective of this example is to adapt a M6 wing mesh (named aileM6.mesh) to an isotropic size map given in the aileM6-met.sol file (see figure 1 for the mesh and the metric representation).